AG500/Metaheuristic-project/README.md

   Genetic Algorithm:
 To keep at least the best individual of the last generation we have to chose use a numerous population, and a probability of mutation and of crossovers inferior to 1.
 But we have to keep a good number of computation.
 After several tests i used these parameters : population : 10 000; mutation : 0.975; Crossover: 0.975.
 So, we can expect to have about 6 individuals with the same characteristics as their parents.
-The type of tournament here is a Binary Tournament (only the 2 best individuals ares selected) which is enought.
+The type of tournament here is a Binary Tournament (only the 2 best individuals are selected) which is enought.
 The mutation used is "SwapMutation" which permutate 2 cities at each iterations.

 The global optimum has been found (fitness of 6 656) Results are :